-The following providers have so far been approved by HBRC to develop Farm Plans.
-They have demonstrated to HBRC that they can meet the necessary requirements and receive training from HBRC to ensure our standards continue to be met.
+The following providers have so far been approved by the Regional Council to develop Farm Plans.
+They have demonstrated to the Regional Council that they can meet the necessary requirements and receive training from the Regional Council to ensure our standards continue to be met.
 Each provider comes from a different background and you can chose who best suits your needs

-You need a nutrient budget as part of your farm plan.
-There is likely to be a cost associated with this.
+Please note that in order for the suitably qualified rural professional to complete your FEMP, there may be a cost associated with this.
+You may also need a nutrient budget for your farm plan.
 The same person might be able to do both for you.
 If not, have a look at our Nutrient Budgeting page.

 Colin is the Principal Consultant-Environmental at Ravensdown.
 Colin grew up and still lives in rural Hawke’s Bay and believes that understanding farming and farmers is the key to helping them adjust to environmental regulations.
 In his view farm plans are a way for farmers to documenting the excellent environmental work they have already done while also demonstrating what they are willing to do in the future.